Chico (private commission)

 Polymath Artist: I am an award-winning sculptor, illustrator, a former newspaper comic strip cartoonist and memoirist.

 I received my formal art training at Montgomery College in Rockville, Maryland.
 There I studied a myriad of disciplines to include: cartooning, illustration, drawing (all levels), advertising art, design, and sculpture.
-In addition, I studied human anatomy, physiology and kinesiology for 18 months which has benefited me enormously in giving life to my work.

 Following art school, I served an extended seven year apprenticeship under master wildlife sculptor Bart Walter.
 I also studied under master sculptor Walter Matia for over one year and briefly under artist Phillip Ratner.
+In addition, I studied human anatomy, physiology and kinesiology for eighteen months which has benefited me enormously in giving life to my work.

-As a result of my years of formal training, professional understudy and consistent work, I have come to understand that creating fine art is fundamentally about developing the ability to see your subject–any subject –without preconceptions or bias.
-You will not be capable of imbuing your art with a true sense of life until you have learned to see in this way.
+As a result of my formal art training, my professional apprenticeships and working consistently, I've come to understand that creating fine art is fundamentally about developing the ability to see your subjects–any subjects–without preconceptions or bias.
+You will be unable to imbue your art with a true sense of life until you have learned to see in this way.
+To do so, you must observe: shapes, distances (i.e. positive and negative space), mass, movement and symmetry as you sculpt or draw.

-And to do so, you must consciously be thinking about: shapes, distances (i.e. positive and negative space), mass, movement and symmetry as you sculpt or draw.
-Creating art is an ongoing exercise in problem identification and problem solving, and the completed work is the result of that process.
+Creating art is an ongoing exercise in problem identification and problem solving.
+Your completed work is the result of this process.

 I utilize clay, wood, granite, marble, graphite and pen.